YidingPi/MSR/README.md

 # Description
-This repository contains the data, scripts, and documentation for the study **"A Study of Repository Characteristics of Search Results from GitHub and Software Heritage Search Tools."** The goal of this project is to explore the overlap, metadata differences, and search result relevance of repositories retrieved from GitHub and Software Heritage search tools using a keyword (e.g., "python").
+This repository contains the raw dataset, refined dataset, programs, and analysis results for the study **"A Study of Repository Characteristics of Search Results from GitHub and Software Heritage Search Tools."** The goal of this project is to explore the overlap, metadata differences, and search result relevance of repositories retrieved from GitHub and Software Heritage search tools using a keyword (e.g., "python").

 ---